dchacke/berlin-lang/docs/README.md

 Berlin is a small, functional programming language that lives at the intersection between JavaScript and Clojure.
 It comes with a transpiler that spits out JavaScript code.

-You can find the source code and the Readme with credits and license information [here](https://github.com/dchacke/berlin-lang).
+You can find the source code and the Readme with credits, license information, rationale and additional information [here](https://github.com/dchacke/berlin-lang).

 ## Literals and Data Structures